-Is Saint Lucia a rich country?
+Is Saint Lucia a wealthy country?

 The island nation has been able to attract foreign business and investment, especially in its offshore banking and tourism industries.
 Tourism is Saint Lucia's main source of jobs and income - accounting for 65% of GDP - and the island's main source of foreign exchange earnings.
 The manufacturing sector is the most diverse in the Eastern Caribbean area.
 Crops such as bananas, mangos, and avocados continue to be grown for export, but St. Lucia's once solid banana industry has been devastated by strong competition.